forestryio/forestry.io/hugo/content/blog/ubuild-a-new-theme-for-static-sites-using-blocks.md

 Each section has 1-3 alternatives you can choose from.

-## How We Made *uBuild*
+## How did we build it

-uBuild is intended to give you a starting point for adding page builder functionality to your own site, but is complete enough that you can use it as-is and add new components as you see fit.
+This theme is created to give you a starting point for adding builder functionalities to your own site or just take it and add your own components to it.

 A regular Block is simply an `includes` template.
-The code for our `text-1` Block looks like this.
+We decided to name prepend all our block filenames with `block-`.
+The name for our `text-1` Block is therefore `block-text-1.html` and the code for our `text-1` Block looks like this.

 ```
 <section class="block block-text-1">